USA Visa Application Guide 2024

 Attn: DR

-31 Rochester Ave.
-Suite 100
+31 Rochester Ave., Suite 100

 Portsmouth, NH 03801-2914

 You are advised to mail all of these items together in one package.
-If you are sending documents for more than one case number, do mail each case number’s documents in a separate envelope.
+If you are sending documents for more than one case number, mail each case number’s documents in a separate envelope.

-If your Document Cover Sheet is missing, you can print a new one online.
+If your document cover sheet is missing, you can print a new one online.
 Go to ceac.state.gov and click on “Fee Payment” under the “Immigrant” category.
-You will be asked to enter your NVC case number and Invoice ID number.
+You will be asked to enter your NVC case number and invoice ID number.
 After doing so, scroll to the bottom of the page and click on the “Print Document Cover Sheet” button.
 You can also choose to email yourself a copy of your document cover sheet for printing at a later time.

 NVC cannot accept documents saved on any form of electronic media, including CDs and memory cards.
 If you send any electronic media to NVC, we will return it to you unopened.